dpapavas/lagrange-keyboard/BUILD.md

 won't really increase the maximum grip to be had on a clean surface, but it might help retain some grip as grime and dust starts building up.
 Sadly, you'll have to clean the table at some point.

+Another trick, which produces excellent results as far as grip is concerned, but can be a bit messy, is to print the boot with TPU and then apply a thin layer of silicone on the bottom.
+This can be done with a thin flat-bladed tool and a grid-like tread on the bottom helps by providing recesses for the silicone to grip onto.

+### The bridge

+The bridge parts, although small and simple, can be tricky to print.
+The mount link is mostly straightforward, the only consideration being placement on the build plate.
+While it would seem more straightforward to forego the bosses on the mount holes and lay the part with the mount plate flat against the build plate, this would make it hard to get a nice surface on the overhang resulting from the arched part.
+It is therefore best to lay it upright, along its long edge.
+Even though only a small part of one of the mount tabs makes direct contact with the build plate, it is still easy to achieve a good print, if the speed is lowered somewhat.

+The rod ends must be printed upright, with the threaded part on the build plate.
+The threads should not require supports, but Cura seems to create them anyway, so a support blocker should be used to suppress them on the threaded part.
+(The holes of the fork or eye end will need to be supported of course.)
+The smallest achievable layer size should be used, to increase the quality of the threads.
+Since these parts can be relatively long, the speed should be lowered considerably, to reduce the wobble caused as the hotend drags along the previous layer and tends to rock the part along with it increasingly, as it climbs higher.
+Finally, the fork or eye ends present an additional problem as, especially around the holes, the layers become quite small and thin, with accordingly small layer times, which doesn't allow sufficient time for the previous layer to cool.
+(Even worse, this area is also the weakest point of the part and most prone to breaking, making print quality especially important.)
+The "minimum layer time" should therefore be raised accordingly, perhaps along with a higher "maximum fan speed", to provide increased cooling for the smaller layers.

 ### Miscellanea